-YMCA Youth and Government's Rhode Island Model Youth Legislature is a one-day experiential learning conference where students participate in a simulation of the State's legislative process.
-Rhode Island High School (9th-12th Grade) students will serve as State Senators and State Representatives.
+YMCA Youth and Government's Vermont Model Youth Legislature is a one-day experiential learning conference where students participate in a simulation of the State's legislative process.
+Vermont High School (9th-12th Grade) or Middle School (6th-8th grade) students will serve as State Senators and State Representatives.
 They will write bills before the conference and then debate the potential legislation they and their peers have prepared.
 Students will learn a wide range of skills including critical thinking, articulating beliefs, and engaging constructively with others who hold similar and opposing views.